JamesWoolfenden/terraform-azurerm-statebucket/README.md

 }
 ```

-Expand on these values to tag all your tagable resources.
+Expand on these values to tag all your taggable resources.

 This module should be run before nearly anything else as it sets up the remote state store.
 To do this it needs to be run twice.
 The first time to create the storage and also its own remote state file.
 The second run pushes its own state to the state store.